Decision making and handover process

 All of the details of our Freedom of Information requests we responded to are available on our disclosure log.
 If you are looking to submit an FOI request, it’s worth checking the log, in case the information you want is already available.

-Learn more about how our team works closely with local authorities, UK active travel charities, Sustrans, Railway Paths and other organisations on our How we work with our partners page.
+Learn more about how our team works closely with local authorities, UK active travel charities, Sustrans, Railway Paths and other organisations on our How we work with stakeholders page.

 Our transfer work